Priyanshu2746/Rational-Number-Operations/README.md

 Comparison (determines which number
 Conversion to floati

-The program is written in an object-oriented style and uses exception handling to recover from bad inputs.
+The program is written in an  style and uses exception handling to recover from bad inputs.